-Subject Type General Subject Cost \$90 Faculty Creative Industries Prerequisite C Music
+Subject Type General Subject Cost \$100 Faculty Creative Industries Prerequisite C Music or Instrumental Music

-Music fosters creative and expressive communication.
 Music is a unique art form that uses sound and silence as a means of personal expression.
-It allows students to develop musicianship through making (composition and performance) and responding (musicology).
+It allows for the expression of the intellect, imagination and emotion and the exploration of values.
+The study of music combines the development of cognitive, psychomotor and affective domains through making and responding to music.
+The development of musicianship through making (composition and performance) and responding (musicology) is at the centre of the study of music.
 Through composition, students use music elements and concepts, applying their knowledge and understanding of compositional devices to create new music works.
 Students resolve music ideas to convey meaning and/or emotion to an audience.
 Through performance, students sing and play music, demonstrating their practical music skills through refining solo and/or ensemble performances.
-In musicology, students explain the use of music elements and concepts, analysing music in a variety of contexts, styles and genres.
+Students realise music ideas through the demonstration and interpretation of music elements and concepts to convey meaning and/or emotion to an audience.
+In musicology, students analyse the use of music elements and concepts in a variety of contexts, styles and genres.
 They evaluate music through the synthesis of analytical information to justify a viewpoint.